miroi/DIRAC_scripts/local_runs/rug_nl/peregrine_hpc_rug_nl/dirac_runs/test_runs/benchmark_runs/readme.rst

 24   1     10min12s           10min2s
 ===  ===  ===============    ===========

-One can see that better performance is obtained with the Intel17-MKL compilation parameters.
+In Table :ref:`mytable`,  one can see that better performance is obtained with the Intel17-MKL compilation parameters.

 For this testing system, the fastest calculation is with 6 OpenMPI threads, where for each mpi-thread there are 4 MKL threads by keeping total number of CPUs,6x4=24.